Which social media platform is the best for schools?

 A Larger Public profile

-Having one content shared can increase the viewers of that content by above 500%.
-You can take advantage of this and always keep your school in the faces of people.
+Having your content shared can increase the viewers of that content by over 500%.
+You can take advantage of this by creating quality content and keeping your school in the faces of people, both the current and prospective parents.

 How to Use Social Media Marketing for Schools in Nigeria

-In using social media for your school in Nigeria, First things first involves you having handles on the platforms of your choice.
+In using social media for your school in Nigeria, the First thing involves you creating the handles on the platforms you choose.

 Let’s say, you have decided to create an account on Facebook.
 Make sure your school’s profile is a Facebook page and not a personal profile.
 Then fill in every information needed on your Facebook page.
 Things like: